jiangfeng1124/ChemRxnExtractor/README.md

 ```
 python train.py <task> <config_path>|<options>
 ```
-where `<task>` is either "prod" or "role" depending on the task of interest, `<config_path>` is a json file containing required hyper-parameters such as the paths to the model and the data; `<options>` are instead explicitly-specified hyper-parameters.
+where `<task>` is either "prod" or "role" depending on the task of interest, `<config_path>` is a json file containing required hyper-parameters such as the paths to the pre-trained model and the data; `<options>` are instead explicitly-specified hyper-parameters.

 For example:
 ```
-python train.py prod configs/prod_train.json
+python train.py prod configs/prod_train_hf.json
 ```

 Configure `configs/prod_train.json` to turn on/off the train/eval modes.